FSU BRONCOS ACADEMIC SUPPORT

 PROFESSIONAL AND PEER TUTORS

-Professional tutors will provide tutoring after 7:00pm-9:00pm, Monday -Thursday, to those student-athletes who are not able to receive tutoring throughout the normal day time schedule.
-Professional tutors and Peer tutors will assist in identifying academic deficiencies of participants enrolled in the ISP program.
+Professional tutors will provide tutoring after 8:30 am-8:00 pm, Monday -Thursday, to those student-athletes who are not able to receive tutoring throughout the normal day time schedule.
+Professional tutors and Peer tutors will assist in identifying academic deficiencies of participants enrolled in the ASP program.
 They will administer instructor-made surveys or instruments to determine the strengths and weaknesses of participants.
 They will discuss the academic progress of participants with the Athletics Academic Coordinator on a weekly basis.

 They will refer the student-athletes to the Athletics Academic Coordinator for additional guidance and to any other available campus-wide resource.
 The professional tutors will also submit monthly reports to Athletics Academic Coordinator.